Table Of Contents

 While AWS offers significant benefits compared to traditional on-premise infrastructure, its inherent elasticity and scalability tend to create uncontrolled costs.

-We’ll also cover exactly what AWS cost optimization includes, the best practices you can use to reduce or optimize costs, and the concept of cloud cost intelligence.
+We’ll also cover what AWS cost optimization includes, the best practices you can use to reduce or optimize costs, and the concept of cloud cost intelligence.
 This concept goes beyond traditional AWS cost management to help you connect costs to business metrics — all while empowering your engineering team with cost autonomy.

 What Is Cost Optimization In AWS?